-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- Very bad dizziness or passing out.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat. - Severe dizziness or passing out. - Chest pain that is new or worse. - Call your doctor right away if you have a painful erection (hard penis) or an erection that lasts for longer than 4 hours.

-- Fever, chills, or sore throat.

-- Ejaculation problems.

-- Call your doctor right away if you have a painful erection (hard penis) or an erection that lasts for longer than 4 hours.
 This may happen even when you are not having sex.
 If this is not treated right away, it may lead to lasting sex problems and you may not be able to have sex.